nathanstilwell/SocketWrench/README.md

 SocketWrench will look for this property, and if found will emit an event of that type and pass MessageEvent.data to the callback

-    socket.on('messageType', function (messageData) {
+    wrench.on('messageType', function (messageData) {
       // do stuff with message
     });

-    socket.on('PriceChange', priceController.setPriceChange);
+    wrench.on('PriceChange', priceController.setPriceChange);
-    socket.on('Time', clocks.setTime);
+    wrench.on('Time', clocks.setTime);
-    socket.on('inventoryStatus', inventoryStatus.update)
+    wrench.on('inventoryStatus', inventoryStatus.update)

 If your app doesn't follow this convention and leaves off a 'type' property on MessageEvent.data, SocketWrench will emit a generic 'message' messageType and pass Message.data to the callback

-    socket.on('message', function myMessageHandler (data) {
+    wrench.on('message', function myMessageHandler (data) {
       // stuff with message data
     });

 If you need to receive the entire MessageEvent and not just the data, set `sendFullMessages` to true in the configuration

-    socket = new SocketWrench({
+    wrench = new SocketWrench({
       url : "ws://localhost:4014",
       sendFullMessages: true
     });

 ## Closing WebSocket Connection

-If your socket connection is closed, SocketWrench will attempt to reconnect the number of times specified by `retryAttempts` in the configuration.
-If you would to explicitly close the socket connection you can do so by calling `socket.close()`.
+If your WebSocket connection is closed, SocketWrench will attempt to reconnect the number of times specified by `retryAttempts` in the configuration.
+If you want to explicitly close the WebSocket connection you can do so by calling `wrench.close()`.

 ### On Close

-A 'close' message is published so you can respond once the socket connection is closed.
+A 'close' message is published so you can respond once the WebSocket connection is closed.

-    socket.on(`close`, function () {
+    wrench.on(`close`, function () {
       // do something on close
     });

 ### Respond to failure

-If the socket connection is closed without you requesting it, a `fail` event will be published along with the number of times the socket has attempted to reconnect.
+If the WebSocket connection is closed without you requesting it, a `fail` event will be published along with the number of times the SocketWrench has attempted to reconnect.

-    socket.on('fail', function (retryCount) {
+    wrench.on('fail', function (retryCount) {
       // respond to failure
     });

-When the connection is lost the socket will attempt to reconnect the number of times specified by the `retryAttempts` options.
+When the connection is lost SocketWrench will attempt to reconnect the number of times specified by the `retryAttempts` options.
 The default is 5.
 The retryAttempts will "decay" or will wait longer each time it tries to reconnect until it runs out of retryAttempts.

-If the socket has attempted reconnect the maximum number of times, an `error` event is emitted.
+If SocketWrench has attempted reconnect the maximum number of times, an `error` event is emitted.

-    socket.on('error', function (err) {
+    wrench.on('error', function (err) {
       // All attempts to reconnect failed
     });